Whether there’s food on the tables of millions of families in Ethiopia is dependent primarily on one thing: the weather.

-And almost 8 million people challenged with hunger in Ethiopia regularly receive food and cash through a food aid program run by the Ethiopian government and development partners.
+And millions of people challenged with hunger in Ethiopia regularly receive food and cash through a food aid program run by the Ethiopian government and development partners.

 Hunger in Ethiopia is widespread.
 The majority of the population is vulnerable to food shortages because so many of them rely on regular rains for their food and livelihoods: According to the United Nations Office for the Coordination of Humanitarian Affairs, the main kirempt rains feed 80-85 percent of the country.

 Herders are slightly more equipped to withstand emergencies because they have investments in their animals.
 Farmers, or families who already don’t have enough to eat, more quickly plunge into crisis because they have fewer assets to help them manage setbacks.

 People with higher nutritional needs, like children, pregnant women or breastfeeding mothers, are especially impacted when they don’t have enough food.
 Hunger can have long-term, disastrous effects on the health and development of all these populations — it keeps people from reaching their full potential and can lock them in a cycle of poverty, and more hunger.

 Why are women and children more vulnerable to hunger?

 Kegna, 8, helps harvest grass to feed his family’s livestock.
 Going hungry or not getting the right nutrients can have lifelong consequences for children like him.
 PHOTO: Ezra Millstein/Mercy Corps